craftercms/docs/source/new-ia/by-role/system-admin/kubernetes/studio-clustering-with-kubernetes-deployment.rst

 You will need an AWS EKS cluster, with the AWS Load Balancer Controller installed (https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html), in order to use the cluster example as-is.

-If you can't use an EKS cluster, your Kubernetes infraestructure needs to provide Load Balancers or some other kind of Ingress that is able to handle an active-passive deployment, where the active pod that should receive all traffic returns
+If you can't use an EKS cluster, your Kubernetes infrastructure needs to provide Load Balancers or some other kind of Ingress that is able to handle an active-passive deployment, where the active pod that should receive all traffic returns
 HTTP 200 on its healthcheck, while the passive pods that are on standby return HTTP 202.
 The Load Balancer should be able to also seamlessly switch between pods when an active becomes passive (200 -> 202) and a passive becomes active (202 -> 200).

 Each Authoring cluster node is a StatefulSet Pod in Kubernetes, and requires at least 4 CPUs and 16 GB of space, to avoid performance issues and out of memory errors.
 So we recommend having Kubernetes nodes of a similar size to the Pod requirements,